Russian figure skater Kamila Valieva can continue in Winter Olympics | DW | 14.02.2022

 "And thirdly, the International Skating Union (ISU) would have known the samples that would have been collected."

-Even Russia Olympic Committee (ROC) president Stanislave Pozdnyakov said: "It looks very strange that the sample travelled from St. Petersburg to Stockholm for almost a month.
+Even Russia Olympic Committee (ROC) President Stanislave Pozdnyakov said: "It looks very strange that the sample traveled from St. Petersburg to Stockholm for almost a month.
 This raises very serious questions for me, and it is very likely that someone held this sample until the end of the team figure skaters competition."

 "The Russian Olympic Committee shall take comprehensive measures in order to protect the rights and interests of the members of the ROC Team and to preserve the honestly won Olympic gold medal."